 While ratcheting bolts is not the wrench’s main job, a ratcheting head with more teeth allows you to work in smaller areas.
 Fewer teeth require you to swing the handle further before you can tighten the bolt more, requiring more room.

 We recommend a ratchet head with at least 35 teeth to be useful in most situations.
-Most of the torque wrenches on our list have enough teeth, but we mention those that don’t as well as the few that provide a high number of teeth for tight work areas.
+Most of the torque wrenches on our list have enough teeth, but we mention those that don’t, as well as the few that provide a high number of teeth for tight work areas.

 The last big thing you need to worry about when choosing a ⅜-inch torque wrench is how it will alert you when you reach the desired torque.
 Most tools will alert you with a clicking sound.
 However, the volume of this clicking sound can vary dramatically between brands, so if you have difficulty hearing well, you might want to listen to the alert before you make a purchase.
-Some tools alert you with a squeaking sound and the new digital torque wrenches provide flashing light and loud alarms.
+Some tools alert you with a squeaking sound, and the new digital torque wrenches provide flashing lights and loud alarms.

-It’s also important to inquire if the tool releases torque when the set value or if it will continue tightening.
+It’s also important to inquire if the tool releases torque when at the set value or if it will continue tightening.

 Torque Measurement Direction

 Most bolts tighten in the clockwise direction, hence the saying “Righty Tighty, Lefty Loosey,” so most torque wrenches only measure torque in the clockwise direction.
 However, there are a few cases where the bolts tighten the other way and require a torque wrench that measures torque in a counterclockwise direction, but most people won’t need to worry about it.
-We pointed out which of the tools on our list that can measure torque in a counterclockwise direction.
+We pointed out which of the tools on our list can measure torque in a counterclockwise direction.

 When choosing a ⅜-inch torque wrench, we recommend our top choice.
-The TEKTON 24330 3/8 Inch Drive Click Torque Wrench is accurate, fits in small areas, and has an easy to read dual gauge.
+The TEKTON 24330 3/8 Inch Drive Click Torque Wrench is accurate, fits in small areas, and has an easy-to-read dual gauge.
 The EPAuto ST-012-1 3/8-Inch Drive Click Torque Wrench is almost as good and will save you a few dollars.
 It also comes with a few accessories that will help you get started right away.